coder-role/cyberrole/content/blog/Nibbles/index.md

 sudo nmap -Pn -sV -sC -oA $target/nmap -p- $target_ip
 ```

-The -Pn flag disables host discovery (useful for avoiding firewall filters). -sV is for service version detection, and -sC runs default nmap scripts for additional information gathering. -oA tells nmap to output to an .xml file, grepable file, and the default format.
-Finally, -p- is to scan all 65,353 ports.
+The `-Pn` flag disables host discovery (useful for avoiding firewall filters). `-sV` is for service version detection, and `-sC` runs default nmap scripts for additional information gathering. `-oA` tells nmap to output to an .xml file, grepable file, and the default format.
+Finally, `-p-` is to scan all 65,353 ports.

 ![image.png](image.png)

 ### B. Web Server Enumeration

-Knowing that I am working with a webserver, I add the domain to /etc/hosts.
+Knowing that I am working with a webserver, I add the domain to `/etc/hosts`.
 The common domain naming convention in HTB is a combination of the machine name and the domain .htb.
 In this case, it is nibbles.htb.
 In doing so, I can now use nibbles.htb instead of the IP address, which is useful for testing and interacting with the web server directly.

 ```bash
 target_domain="${target}.htb"